39 John St.

 Under the direction of Family of Ellenville, the agency received and distributed 106,200 pounds of food from the Walmart facility in Kerhonkson as part of the Feeding America program to food pantries, soup kitchens, churches and shelters throughout the county.

 The agency, through its Kingston Cares program, sponsored the NYS Education Department’s Summer Food Service Program, which provided breakfast and lunches to local youth serving agencies.
 In summer 2016, the program served 3,455 breakfasts and 3,401 lunches to over 250 children.
-In addition, in an effort to address hunger issues among Kingston youth during the school year, the agency expanded its sponsorship of the Child and Adult Care Food Program (CACFP) by adding an additional site and shifting from serving an after school snack to a full dinner.
-For more information, see the Kingston Cares section of this Overview.
+In summer 2017, the program served 5,175 breakfasts and 3,772 lunches, for a total of 8,947 meals to over 350 children.
+In addition, in an effort to address hunger issues among Kingston youth during the school year, the agency expanded its sponsorship of the Child and Adult Care Food Program (CACFP) by adding an additional sites at the Hodge and Rondout Centers, shifting from serving an after school snack to a full dinner.
+In 2017, the after school programs served 1,362 snacks and 3,714 suppers through October 2017.

 For more information or to volunteer to be a part of our gleaning and processing team, contact Beth at (845) 331-7080 x157 or email email@example.com